nflverse/nflverse-players/.github/CONTRIBUTING.md

 So we need your help!
 Please help us verify the new ID as best you can by

 - giving us a brief explanation of which player you are referring to,
-- providing links to the related pfr, pff, or otc player websites.
+- providing links to the related pfr, pff, espn, or otc player websites.

 ## Code of Conduct